britotiago03/cbpp/README.md

 ### Prerequisites

+- Ensure you have [Git](https://git-scm.com/) installed on your machine.
 - Ensure you have [Docker](https://www.docker.com/) installed on your machine.

 ### Running the Platform

-Before proceeding, ensure that Docker is running on your machine.

 1. Clone the repository to your machine: